Retire by stateFigures verified May 31, 2026

 Heavy disaster exposure

-From 1980 to 2024, 190 billion-dollar weather disasters affected Texas, more than any other state, including 16 tropical cyclones and many severe storms.
-Hurricanes on the coast, hail and tornadoes inland, and a 2021 winter freeze that strained the power grid are all part of the record.
+Between 1980 and 2024, 190 billion-dollar weather disasters hit Texas, more than any other state.
+That count includes 16 tropical cyclones and a long run of severe storms.
+Hurricanes on the coast, hail and tornadoes inland, and the 2021 winter freeze that buckled the power grid are all on the record.

 NOAA National Centers for Environmental Information